MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

 >[!Note]
 >While private preview is still in effect, Microsoft Graph Data Connect (MGDC) needs to explicitly enable the new MGDC admin center experiences for cross-tenant data movement for *each* customer tenant.
 For each new customer you onboard, send their tenant ID to dataconnect@microsoft.com.

 As detailed earlier in step 5a, you need to generate a unique RSA-2048 key pair for each customer to extract customer data.
 Your application can securely generate and store RSA-2048 certificates (containing key pairs) by using [Azure Key Vault](/azure/key-vault) or a custom solution.
+For details on how to programmatically generate and store key pairs, refer to [Programmatic configuration](#programmatic-configuration).

 >[!IMPORTANT]
 >Don’t reuse certificates for multiple customers.
 Duplicate keys will be rejected as a security risk.